meteorhacks/meteorhacks.github.io/_posts/meteor-weekly/2014-04-14-meteor-weekly-famous-meteor-love-heartbleed-packaging-system.md

 ## HeartBleed Bug

 Meteor does not come with any SSL support by default.
-So Meteor itself is not vulnerable to the popular [heartbleed](http://heartbleed.com/) bug.
+So Meteor itself is not vulnerable to the popular [HeartBleed](http://heartbleed.com/) bug.
 However, since you'll be using some other service or tool to enable SSL for your Meteor app, you might have vulnerable to the bug.
-So, [test your app](https://filippo.io/Heartbleed/) against the Heartbleed bug and take necessary actions.
+So, [test your app](https://filippo.io/Heartbleed/) against the HeartBleed bug and take necessary actions.
 Read the official Meteor [blog](https://www.meteor.com/blog/2014/04/09/heartbleed).

 ## How Meteor Packaging System Works